 Illustration of a pair of abstract people as graphic shape elements

-At Eqweighty Training, we draw on 20+ years of experience to offer specialised training supporting healthcare professionals and organisations to recognise and address weight discrimination in their everyday practice.
+At Eqweighty Training, we draw on 20+ years of experience to offer specialised training supporting practitioners and organisations in a range of fields to recognise and address weight discrimination in their everyday practice.

 See our publications to learn more.